luehrsenheinrich/afb_instant_articles/trunk/readme.txt

 ###My Author Information is not linked to my Facebook Profile.
-Please use the Yoast SEO Plugin to add this additional profile information to your Wordpress user settings. allfacebook Instant Articles will use this information.
+Please use the Yoast SEO Plugin to add this additional profile information to your Wordpress user settings. <##= pkg.title ##> will use this information.

 ###Feature XYZ is not available!
 Why?
 Keep calm.
 Development of this plugin will continue and we will add more features in the future!